Nearly half the population of Bangladesh is denied equal rights due to exclusion, violence and discrimination.

 Vibrant women leaders

-Support women to take control of their lives as well as play active civic role in the public sphere.
+Supporting women to take control of their lives as well as play an active civic role in the public sphere.

 Storytelling at scale

 Nurturing the tradition of storytelling to raise awareness, attracting millions to watch popular theatre shows and listen to community radio.

 Collecting reports of violence from across the country to provide support services to survivors and mobilise communities to prevent violence.

 Empowering women to build social cohesion.